Smooth $\mu$-Hybrid and Non-Minimal Higgs Inflation in $SU(4)_{C}\times SU(2)_{L}\times SU(2)_{R}$ With Observable Gravitational Waves: Smooth -Hybrid Inflation

 It can be easily verified that, in the case of the minimal K\"ahler potential (with $\kappa_{S} = \kappa_{SS} =0$), SUGRA corrections dominate the global SUSY potential.
 This leads to the prediction of $n_s$ and $r$ inconsistent with the above bounds.
 In simpler terms, the SUGRA corrections necessitate trans-Planckian field values to achieve $n_s$ and $r$ within experimental bounds, thereby invalidating the SUGRA expansion itself.
 Consequently, the minimal case ($\kappa_{S} = \kappa_{SS} =0$) is inconsistent with the current observations.

-The results of our numerical calculations for the inflationary potential in Eq. \eqref{fullscalarpotential} with a non-minimal K\"ahler potential are displayed in Figs. \ref{fig:nonminimal_kahler_1} - \ref{fig:nonminimal_kahler_4}.
+The results of our numerical calculations for the inflationary potential in Eq. \eqref{fullscalarpotential} with a non-minimal K\"ahler potential are displayed in Figs. \ref{fig:nonminimal_kahler_1} - \ref{fig:nonminimal_kahler_5}.
 To obtain these results, a second-order approximation has been employed for the slow-roll parameters, and the scalar spectral index $n_s$ has been fixed at the central value ($\sim 0.9651$) of Planck's 2018 data bounds.
-Additionally, the soft SUSY masses have been set at $m_{3/2} \simeq M_S \simeq 10$ TeV, with $a = 1$.
-We further fix the reheat temperature at $T_{\text{RH}} \simeq 10^9$ GeV to avoid the gravitino overproduction problem \cite{ellis:1984kn, Linde:1984yk}.
-Consequently, this requires the coupling $\lambda \lesssim 10^{-3}$ in order to satisfy the kinematic bound $m_{I} \geq 2 M_{\nu_1}$.
+Additionally, the soft SUSY masses have been set at $m_{3/2} \simeq M_S \simeq 100$ TeV, with $a = 1$.
+Note that for $m_{3/2} \simeq 100$ TeV, there is no upper bound on the reheat temperature $T_{\text{RH}}$ \cite{ellis:1984kn, Linde:1984yk}.
+We further set the mass parameter $M_{*} \simeq 2 \times 10^{16}$ GeV, which in turn determines $M = \sqrt{M_{*} m_p} \simeq 2.2 \times 10^{17}$ GeV.
+The right-hand side of the inequality \eqref{stability_con_SHI} varies between $\simeq 1.2 \times 10^{-5} - 1.5 \times 10^{-6}$ for the range of parameters obtained in our numerical calculations.
+Therefore, we set $\lambda \sim 2 \times 10^{-5}$ in our analysis.
+This choice ensures that both the kinematic bound ($m_{I} \geq 2 M_{\nu_1}$) and the out-of-equilibrium condition for leptogenesis ($M_{\nu_1} > T_{\text{RH}}$) are easily met.